AndrewFreemantle/fatlemon.co.uk/_posts/2016/2016-12-31-creating-thumbnails-for-the-synology-dsm-photostation.md

 * Disable the **NFS Service** if we enabled it
 * Restart the PhotoStation package (**Package Center** > **PhotoStation** > **Actions** > **Run**)

+Once the PhotoStation package is back up and running it should automatically start re-indexing - that is, searching `/volume1/photo` for new photos.
+If we'd just copied a lot of new photos and videos onto our Synology box then *this process can take longer than the thumbnail generation!* - for every media file found it reads the file's [EXIF data](https://en.wikipedia.org/wiki/Exif) and writes it to local database.

-And finally, once it's back up and running we need to tell PhotoStation to re-index it's collection.
-Open **PhotoStation** in our browser - `https://{synology-ip}/photo` - and log in as Admin.
+We can check that the re-indexing has started (and kick it off it hasn't) by opening **PhotoStation** in our browser - `https://{synology-ip}/photo` - and logging in as Admin.

 Then we choose **Settings** > **Photos** > and click <span class="btn btn-default" style="display:inline-block;padding:0 1.5em;">Re-index</span>

 ![]({{ site.imageurl }}2016/synothumbs-photostation-re-index.png)
-<p class="wp-caption-text"></p>
+<p class="wp-caption-text">Ensuring that PhotoStation knows about any new photos and videos we've added by Re-indexing</p>

 <br />